 - A reference set of document(s) for which to calculate the average BLEU score across segments.
 See section “Preparing the test set” below for more information.

 Preparing the evaluation set

 Select one or more reference documents as your evaluation set.
-Each segment in your evaluation set must have at least one human reference translation; preferably, each segment has multiple reference translations, which increases the robustness of the BLEU metric.
+Each segment in your evaluation set must have at least one human reference translation.
+Preferably, each segment has multiple reference translations to increase the robustness of the BLEU metric.